brbisheng/Econ-Stat-Methods/monte_carlo/Gambler's_wealth.md

-As you could see, there are a lot of parameters to play around with, especially the gambling strategy part.
+As you could see, there are a lot of parameters that we can play with!
+The gambling strategy part is especially interesting.
+You can also define the utility and risk attitude of the player!

 ```r
 library(ggplot2)